robertopauletto/javascript/README.md

   <a name="es6-rest"></a><a name="7.6"></a>
   - [7.6](#es6-rest) Never use `arguments`, opt to use rest syntax `...` instead. eslint: [`prefer-rest-params`](https://eslint.org/docs/rules/prefer-rest-params)

-    > Why? `...` is explicit about which arguments you want pulled.
+    > Perchè? `...` is explicit about which arguments you want pulled.
 Plus, rest arguments are a real Array, and not merely Array-like like `arguments`.

     ```javascript
-    // bad
+    // male
     function concatenateAll() {
       const args = Array.prototype.slice.call(arguments);
       return args.join('');
     }

-    // good
+    // bene
     function concatenateAll(...args) {
       return args.join('');
     }